KxSystems/arrowkdb/README.md

 ## Arrow Datatypes and kdb+ mappings

-Currently Arrow supports over 35 datatypes including concrete, parameterised and nested datatypes.
+Currently Arrow supports over 35 datatypes including concrete, parameterized and nested datatypes.

 Similar to pyarrow, `arrowkdb` exposes the Arrow datatype constructors to q.
 When one of these constructors is called it will return an integer datatype identifier which can then be passed to other functions, e.g. when creating a field.